 - Feeling stiff when you wake up in the morning

-One of the features of rheumatoid arthritis is its unpredictability.
-Symptoms may come and go with no particular pattern and you may have ‘flares’ when joints are more inflamed and painful than at other times.
+RA is unpredictable.
+Symptoms may come and go with no particular pattern and you may have flares.
+This is when joints are more inflamed and painful than at other times.

 Rheumatoid arthritis affects people differently.
 Some people will have flares and periods of remission.
 A small percentage will develop a severe form with extensive disability and inflammation in other parts of their body – such as eyes, skin, heart, lungs or nerves.